SUNET/cnaas-nms/docs/reporef/index.rst

     Use a site like: `<https://play.jmespath.org/>`_ to test your jmespath string.
     The result of the jmespath search must be a list of addresses or networks, otherwise an error will be raised during access list generation.

+    Two helper functions exist that can normalize null values to empty lists or objects.
+Use them with :code:`arr` or :code:`obj`.

     Here are some example jmespath strings:

     All IPv4 and IPv6 addresses from VXLANs in the STUDENT VRF: